vikram-m-kumar/AtliQ-Technologies_Sales_Financial_Report/README.md

 **Trend Analysis:** Track annual and quarterly trends in financial performance, highlighting areas of growth and opportunities for cost reduction.<br>
 <br>
 **Year-over-Year Comparisons:** Calculate and analyze the percentage increase or decrease in key metrics between consecutive years, helping identify growth patterns or areas needing strategic adjustments.<br>

+### 2. P&L by Market<br>
+**Objective:** Analyze profit and loss across different markets (countries) where AtliQ operates to assess regional profitability.<br>

+**Regional Profitability Insight:** Understand the specific profit or loss generated in each market, providing a clear picture of financial performance at a country level.<BR>

+**Strategic Resource Allocation:** Identify high-performing regions where AtliQ can continue its focus and low-performing markets that may require strategic adjustments or additional investment.<br>

+**Localized Financial Trends:** Evaluate market-specific trends to better inform decision-making for each region, aiding in effective budgeting, forecasting, and market expansion efforts.<br>